-The Yale Institute of Sacred Music (ISM) was established in 1973 as an interdisciplinary graduate center dedicated to the study and practice of sacred music, worship, and the arts.
-A gift from the Irwin-Sweeney-Miller Foundation of Columbus, Indiana made the Institute of Sacred Music possible.
+The Institute was established in 1973 by a gift from the Irwin-Sweeney-Miller Foundation of Columbus, Indiana.
 The chairman of the board of the foundation, Mrs. Robert S. Tangeman, described the Institute as a place where "the function of music and the arts in Christianity will receive new strength through the preparation and training of individual musicians, ministers, and teachers who understand their calling in broad Christian terms and not exclusively within the limits of their disciplines."
-Indeed, alumni of the Institute go on to service as musicians, as leaders of communities of faith, and as scholars and teachers.